Symptoms of Brugada syndrome

 - Prolonged (longer than a day) or severe episodes of vomiting or diarrhoea can affect your sodium and potassium levels.
 You should discuss this with your doctor who may prescribe oral rehydration supplements.
 These supplements can help to replenish sodium and potassium levels but should be used under medical supervision.

 - You should always inform medical staff that you have Brugada Syndrome when you speak to them.

 Read about Kevin Munden’s experience of being diagnosed with Brugada syndrome.

-Inherited heart rhythm disturbances booklet
+Inherited abnormal heart rhythms booklet

 ORDER OR DOWNLOAD

 If you have further questions about inherited heart conditions, our Genetic Information Service can help you.
 Call 0300 456 8383.
 Lines are open from 9am to 5pm Monday to Friday (charged at a rate similar to 01 or 02 calls).